Trump wants to send Americans checks ‘immediately’ in response to coronavirus, Mnuchin says

 Trump, during the press briefing Tuesday, said there was “great spirit” among lawmakers with regard to the plan.
 “I can say that for Republicans and Democrats.”

-Meanwhile, the president and the coronavirus task force, which is led by Vice President Pence, touted the administration’s progress on testing for COVID-19.

-Also on Tuesday, the president announced that the Food and Drug Administration (FDA) has announced new policies to increase testing.
+Meanwhile, the president and the coronavirus task force, which is led by Vice President Pence, touted the administration’s progress on testing for COVID-19, and announced that the Food and Drug Administration (FDA) has announced new policies to increase testing.

 “We have tremendous testing capacity,” Trump said.